310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 <th>(Uuu… Now that I think about it, I’ve been seeing a lot of dogs around school…)</th>

-<th>(I kinda remember an announcement saying not to feed the dogs, 'cause if it gets any worse than it already is, they’ll have to get rid of them by calling over the health department…)</th>
+<th>(I kinda remember an announcement saying not to feed the dogs, ‘cause if it gets any worse than it already is, they’ll have to get rid of them by calling over the health department…)</th>

 <th>(Sengoku-kun said something like that in one of the lunchtime broadcasts…)</th>
 {% endbubble %}